 If you’re not sure how to start training after the age of forty, the pyramid of physical activity can help.

-This pyramid tries to replicate the type of activity that human beings had performed when even movement was indispensable for survival and is significantly related to what your physiology expects of you.
+This pyramid tries to replicate the activity that human beings had performed when even movement was indispensable for survival and is significantly related to what your physiology expects of you.

 Pyramid Base: Move frequently with low intensity.